 Those who are interested in getting a jump on the 2025-26 season, you can now start taking the required NFHS courses (all courses must be dated 5/1/25 or later).
 You should also be aware that there is an updated EL2 form (for your yearly physical) that must be dated 2/25 in the upper right hand corner.
 More to come on that later, but generally, you should make sure not to make these mistakes when completing your paperwork.

-Captain Reid Holt and Captain Johan Murillo are named to the first team while Captain Lucas Moreno was named to the second team.
+Captain Reid Holt and Captain Johan Murillo were named to the first team while Captain Lucas Moreno was named to the second team.
 Coach Wilson was named Coach of the Year for the American Division.
 This is an honorary all-star list (and a great one at that).
 There is no game that takes place involving these players.
 Congratulations!

 1/31/25 - For the first time since 2008, Alonso Boys Soccer received a bid to the State Championships.
 This incredible achievement is a huge step forward for this program.
 Their opponent, once again, is Palm Harbor University.